guoylyy/SSE-Compiling-Course/ProjectTemplate/requirements/test02.md

 these must be  **comfortable shoes**, i bet you cloud walk all day in _shoes_ like that and not feel a thing.i wish i have [shoes](http://www.taobao.com/) like that.

-my `mama` always said there’s an awful lot you can tell about a person by their shoes.where they're gone, where they've *been*.
+my `mama` always said there's an awful lot you can tell about a person by their shoes.where they're gone, where they've *been*.

 ## REVIEWS